 Pediatric endocrinology focuses on disorders of the endocrine glands and the effects of the hormones released by these glands.
-Children and teenagers are different from adults and require specialized care, and our pediatric endocrinologists are trained to address their specific health needs.
+Children and teenagers are different from adults and require specialized care.
+The pediatric endocrinologists at KIDZ Medical are trained to address any specific health need.

 Comprehensive Care for Hormonal Disorders in Children and Teenagers

 This is especially important because growth and development during the formative years can affect a child for the rest of his or her life.
 Hormones play a significant role in the growth of a child.
 Pediatric endocrinologists diagnose, treat, and manage a variety of hormonal disorders in children and teenagers including: